Table of Contents

 In my opinion, the biggest benefit of this product is that you can schedule up to 15 meals per day.
 If your cat is a grazer rather than one to gobble down all their food in 2-3 sittings each day, this is a fantastic option!
 It ensures that they have fresh food every time they come to eat, rather than food that’s gone stale from sitting in their food dish all day.

 Similar to the other WOPET feeder, this also connects to a mobile app, giving you the option to feed manually from your device if you prefer.
-There is also the option to play a recorded voice message of up to 10 seconds long to your cat each mealtime, letting them know it’s feeding time and giving them some love and reassurance while you’re not home.
+You can also play a recorded voice message of up to 10 seconds long to your cat each mealtime, letting them know it’s feeding time.

-The portion sizes are also chosen in 5g intervals from 5g all the way up to 250g, which makes it super precise at feeding your cat the right amount, regardless of their age, breed, size, or health conditions.
+The portion sizes are in 5g intervals from 5g up to 250g.
+This makes it super precise at feeding your cat the right amount, regardless of their age, breed, size, or health.
 This is great for cats that are on controlled diets or busy owners who need a machine to do the feeding for them.

 Unfortunately, this feeder for cats is only suitable for dry food.
-However, with a huge 6L capacity, it makes for convenient storage as well as feeding!
+However, with a huge 6L capacity, it makes for convenient storage and feeding!
 There is also a handy infrared sensor that can detect the level of food in the disk, preventing it from overflowing or getting jammed.
-Plus, the feeder automatically notifies you when the food levels are getting low so you know it’s time to replenish.
+Plus, the feeder automatically notifies you when the food levels are low.

 - Automatically releases up to 15 meals per day